-We get this question all the time.
-There's a lot of ways to answer this question, and we'll get into all of them below if you like to geek out on the insurance market like I do, but the short answer is that you'll get 20% off your purchase if you have vision insurance, which is the same deal you'll get anywhere else for premium eyewear.
+We offer 20% off your purchase if you have vision insurance, which is the same deal you'll get in most premium eyewear stores.
 Depending on your vision carrier, we may be able to collect the insurance claim and reduce the charge at the time of purchase.
 For VSP, use the discount code TOPO_VSP; for Cigna Vision, use the discount code TOPO_CIGNA.
 For any other carrier, you'll need to pay list price and get reimbursed afterwards, but Topology will manage that process rather than leave you to fend for yourself in filing the claim.

 Please note: Not every plan is exactly the same, but since only a few carriers cover the vast majority of the market, the generalizations below will be true for most people reading them.